grahamgower/genomatnn/README.md

 This will resize the genotype matrices so that each haplotype is represented by 32 bins.
 The smaller the matrices, the less memory we'll use, and the faster it will be to train.
-32 may not seem like much, but a CNN is suprisingly effective with even very low resolution input.
+32 may not seem like much, but a CNN is surprisingly effective with even very low resolution input.

 Given that we only have 1000 simulations per modelspec, we'll also increase the number of training epochs.